felipe-gomes-vicente/desafio-03-ignite-reactjs/README.md

 <br>

 ##### Application developed In this challenge React concepts create an application to train what I have learned so far ,
-to train a little more about state handling in React, which was done Add a new task, Remove a task, Mark and unmark a task as done.
+This will be an application where your main goal is to create a shopping cart hook.
+We will have access to two pages, a component, and a hook to implement the functionality requested in this challenge:
+- Add a new product to the cart;
+- Remove a product from your cart;
+- Changing the quantity of a product in the cart;
+- Calculating the sub-total and total prices of the cart;
+- Validation of stock;
+- Display error messages;
+- Among others.

 ## 🧪 Technologies